gemignani/html_experiments/Readme.md

 HTML Integration Experimentation

 This repository contains a collection of HTML integration experiments, each housed within its own directory.
 These experiments explore various web technologies and APIs, including WebGL, Media Source Extensions (MSE), QR code generation, and more.
+They are mainly used to investigate the capabilities of embedded devices with browser using remote controllers.

 Directory Structure

 Here is a brief overview of the files and directories included in this repository: